natanielmendes/proposals-blockchain/README.md

 - Node.js (v14 or later)
 - MetaMask browser extension
-- Goerli testnet ETH (you can get some from a faucet)
+- Sepolia testnet ETH (you can get some from a faucet)

 ## Setup